 Kjael is a PE-sponsored Chief Revenue Officer at Altvia, where he leads Go-to-Market activities and is responsible for sustainable growth in revenue and market share.
-Prior to Altiva, Kjael was the VP of Sales & Brand at Harri, where he led customer acquisition efforts and guided the brand strategy.
+Prior to Altvia, Kjael was the VP of Sales & Brand at Harri, where he led customer acquisition efforts and guided the brand strategy.
 Leading up to Harri, Kjael founded Skaling Ventures, a GTM consultancy that helped venture-backed Series A firms build a repeatable sales motion while earning his MBA at NYU-Stern.

 1. How are fundraising strategies adapting in the current competitive climate given the number of firms trying to raise?

 In the wake of an “all-record-breaking year,” it’s challenging for LPs to determine good from great fund managers.
 In terms of returns, the outliers are obvious, but the middle of the pack is larger than ever.